 Historian

 Bronisław Geremek obtained his MA at the Faculty of History of the University of Warsaw in 1955 on the basis of the thesis “Ze studiów nad stosunkami gospodarczymi między miastem a wsią w Prusach Krzyżackich w pierwszej połowie XV w.”
 (From studies on economic relations between town and country in Teutonic Prussia in the first half of the 15th century) and began his doctoral studies, co-founding a group of historians gathered around Professor Marian Małowist.
-In 1956, he became a scholarship holder of Section VI of the École Pratique des Hautes Études in Paris.
-He found himself in the circle of historians forming the historical scientific school “Annales”, his champions being the leading French historians Fernand Braudel and Maurice Lombard.
+In 1956, he received a scholarship of Section VI of the École Pratique des Hautes Études in Paris.
+He joined the circle of historians forming the historical scientific school “Annales”, his champions being the leading French historians Fernand Braudel and Maurice Lombard.
 The “Annales” school created a new research method – by focusing attention on economic and social phenomena, the living conditions of ordinary people, it described changes in terms of long duration, the formation of civilisation, the culture of coexistence, economic exchange.

-The habilitation he obtained in 1970 was devoted to marginal groups in medieval Paris.
-In the 1970s, Bronislaw Geremek wrote the books ‘Mercy and the Gallows.
-A history of misery and charity and ‘The world of “beggar’s opera.
-The image of vagabonds and paupers in European literature from the 15th to the 17th century’, which were published abroad due to a censorship clause imposed on him at home.
-Both books were not published in Poland until 1989.
+In the 1970s, Bronislaw Geremek wrote his major books “Mercy and the Gallows.
+A history of misery and charity” and ‘The world of “beggar’s opera.
+The image of vagabonds and paupers in European literature from the 15th to the 17th century”, which were only published abroad due to a censorship clause imposed on him in Poland.
+Both books were published in Poland shortly the fall of communism in 1989.
 In 1978, he held a one-year fellowship at the Woodrow Wilson International Center.

-Professor B. Geremek made an enormous contribution to the world historiography of the Middle Ages.
-He was one of the earliest published and cited Polish authors in the multilingual historiographical literature.
+Professor B. Geremek made groundbreaking contributions to the world historiography of the Middle Ages.
+He was one of the most cited Polish scholars in the multilingual historiographical literature.
 The bibliography of his works includes more than 300 items, including 10 books that have been translated into 10 languages, including French, English, German and Italian.
-He was a master of linking the history of Poland with the history of Europe and the fate of Europe with the fate of Poland (“The Common Roots of Europe”, Cambridge 1996).
+He mastered linking the history of Poland with the history of Europe and the destiny of Europe with the one of Poland (e.g. “The Common Roots of Europe”, Cambridge 1996).

-In 1985, he was removed from his job at the Polish Academy of Sciences for political reasons.
+In 1985, he was removed from his position at the Polish Academy of Sciences for political reasons.
 He then took up a job at the Jesuit Writers’ Library.
 He returned to the Institute in 1989.
 He was then appointed Associate Professor and in 1995 Ordinary Professor at the Tadeusz Manteuffel Institute of History of the Polish Academy of Sciences in Warsaw.

-He has been awarded more than twenty honorary doctorates worldwide for his scholarly activities, including universities: François Rabelais in Tours (1982), Utrecht (1986), Columbia (1989), Bologna (1989), Oberlin College (1990), Sorbonne (1991), Université libre de Bruxelles (1995), Leicester (1992), Brown University (1994), University of Turin (1997), Sofia University (1998), Brandeis University in Waltham (1999), University of Quebec in Monreal (2000), Marc Bloch University in Strasbourg (Université de Strasbourg II, 2000), Free University of Belin (2000), Waseda University (2000), University of Padua (2001), Hungarian Academy of Sciences (2001), University of New South Wales in Sydney (2003), Babes-Bolyai University in Cluj (2003), Lumière-Lyon-II University (2005), Jagiellonian University (2005), Viadrina University (2006).
+He has been awarded 23 honorary doctorates worldwide for his scholarly and public achievements, including universities: François Rabelais in Tours (1982), Utrecht (1986), Columbia (1989), Bologna (1989), Oberlin College (1990), Sorbonne (1991), Leicester (1992), Brown University (1994), Université libre de Bruxelles (1995), University of Turin (1997), Sofia University (1998), Brandeis University in Waltham (1999), University of Quebec in Monreal (2000), Marc Bloch University in Strasbourg (Université de Strasbourg II, 2000), Free University of Belin (2000), Waseda University (2000), University of Padua (2001), Hungarian Academy of Sciences (2001), University of New South Wales in Sydney (2003), Babes-Bolyai University in Cluj (2003), Lumière-Lyon-II University (2005), Jagiellonian University (2005), Viadrina University (2006).

 Sources: